-- 10.13 There are some identifiable risks of investing in property - 10.14 A downturn in the property market could lead to falling rents or higher vacancies meaning that rental income may not cover borrowing costs - 10.15 In addition, a downturn could lead to a fall in property valued which could impact capital receipts if the Council wanted to sell the property to use the receipts for other purposes - 10.16 The Council mitigates these by having a diverse investment property portfolio, a review of tenant covenant strength prior to becoming a tenant, including a review of the company finances and credit checks.
+- 14.13 There are some identifiable risks of investing in property. - 14.14 A downturn in the property market or the general economy could lead to falling rents or higher vacancies meaning that rental income may not cover borrowing costs. - 14.15 In addition, a downturn could lead to a fall in property valued which could impact capital receipts if the Council wanted to sell the property to use the receipts for other purposes. - 14.16 The Council mitigates these by having a diverse investment property portfolio, a review of tenant covenant strength prior to becoming a tenant, including a review of the company finances and credit checks.
 The Council will also request rent deposits where appropriate.
-In addition, we undertake a prudent cash flow model for each prospective investment in order to appraise the cash flow risk and the internal rate of return of the investment, and we keep abreast of the latest property market information to inform decisions
+In addition, we undertake a prudent cash flow model for each prospective investment to appraise the cash flow risk and the internal rate of return of the investment, and we keep abreast of the latest property market information to inform decisions.

-11. Financial Implications
+15. Financial Implications

-- 11.1 The financial implications are covered throughout the report, and in the appendices - 11.2 Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by an income receivable.
-The net annual charge is known as financing costs; this is compared to the new revenue stream (i.e., the amount funded from Council Tax, Business rates and general government grants) - 11.3 The budget for treasury management investment income in 2023-24 is £3.5 million, based on an average investment portfolio of £70 million, at a weighted average rate of 3.56%.
-The budget for debt interest paid of £8.2 million, of which £4.7 million relates to the HRA, £2.8 million capitalised for WUV and £600,000 temporary borrowing cost.
-If actual levels of investments and borrowing, and actual interest rates differ from that forecast, performance against budget will be correspondingly different. - 11.4 Income from investment property is estimated to be £9.7 million in 2023-24 - 11.5 The MRP budget is £1.7 million in 2023-24 - 11.6 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for many years into the future.
-The CFO is comfortable that the proposed capital programme is prudent, affordable and sustainable
+- 15.1 The financial implications are covered throughout the report, and in the appendices. - 15.2 Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by an income receivable.
+The net annual charge is known as financing costs; this is compared to the new revenue stream (i.e., the amount funded from Council Tax, Business rates and general government grants). - 15.3 The budget for treasury management investment income is based on an average investment portfolio for the previous year, at a weighted average rate.
+The budget for debt interest is based on current outstanding interest calculations.
+If actual levels of investments and borrowing, and actual interest rates differ from that forecast, performance against budget will be correspondingly different. - 15.4 Income from investment property is estimated to be £8.6 million in 2024/25. - 15.5 The MRP budget is £1.7 million in 2024/25. - 15.6 Due to the very long-term nature of capital expenditure and financing, the revenue budget implications of expenditure incurred in the next few years will extend for many years into the future.
+The CFO is comfortable that the proposed capital programme is prudent, affordable, and sustainable.